-We recognize the seriousness of the COVID-19 virus and the impact that it is having on our community.
-The City and the City’s Economic Development Corporation (PEDC) understand that our local employers are vital to our community’s economy and are committed to facilitating communications and support from state and local resources during this time.
+The City and the City’s Economic Development Corporation (PEDC) understand the impact COVID-19 is having on our local employers and our community’s economy.
+We are committed to facilitating communications and support from state and local resources during this time.

-As additional federal and state government resources become available in the future, we will continually update this information.
+As additional federal and state government resources become available in the future, we will periodically update this information.
 Please contact us if you have any questions.

 Below are some local resources that can provide assistance during this disruption.